i18next/react-i18next/README.md

 ```

-You can set options.wait to true if you want to delay rendering until translation files are loaded:
+You can set options.wait to true per options in hoc or globally on i18next.init if you want to delay rendering until translation files are loaded:

 ```javascript
 import React from 'react';